Hybrid warfare: After 1989

 The end of the Cold War created a unipolar system with a preponderant American military power.
 Though that tempered traditional conflicts, regional conflicts and threats that leverage the weaknesses of conventional military structures became more frequent.

 At the same time, the sophistication and the lethality of non-state actors increased.
 They are well armed with technologically advanced weapons, now available at low prices.
 Commercial technologies such as drones, cellphones and digital networks were also adapted to the battlefield.
 Another new element is the ability of non-state actors to persist within the modern system.

 Modern examples

 2006 Israel–Hezbollah War

 One of the most often quoted examples of a hybrid war is the 2006 conflict between Israel and Hezbollah.
 Hezbollah is a sophisticated non-state actor that is sponsored by Iran.
-While the group often acts as a proxy for Iran, it has its own agenda.
-It was Hezbollah's policy, rather than Iran's, that led to the kidnapping of Israeli troops, which was the impetus for the war.
-The war featured about 3,000 Hezbollah fighters embedded in the local population attacked by about 30,000 Israeli regular troops.
+The war featured about 3,000 Hezbollah fighters embedded in the local population against about 30,000 Israeli regular troops.

-The group used decentralized cells composed of guerrillas and regular troops, armed with weaponry that nation-states use, such as anti-tank missiles, rockets, armed unmanned aerial vehicles, and advanced improvised explosive devices.
-Hezbollah cells downed Israeli helicopters, damaged Merkava IV tanks, communicated with encrypted cell phones, and monitored Israeli troops movements with night vision and thermal imaging devices.
+The group used decentralized cells composed of guerrillas and regular troops, armed with weaponry supplied by nation-states, such as anti-tank missiles, rockets, armed unmanned aerial vehicles, and advanced improvised explosive devices.
 Iranian Quds Force operatives acted as mentors and suppliers of advanced systems.

 Hezbollah leveraged mass communication immediately distributing battlefield photos and videos dominating the perception battle throughout the conflict.
-Israel did not lose the war on the battlefield but lost the information battle, as the overwhelming perception was of Israeli defeat.